Engineer-Dorongon/CAPSTONE-2---CHAPTER-1--5/Chapter 1/Objective of the Study/README.md

 ### Specific Objectives
 To satisfy the general objective and provide the empirical evidence required for system evaluation, the study will fulfill the following measurable milestones:

-1. **To evaluate the accuracy and stability** of the SENSEY blind assistive wearable device in monitoring student postures and classroom behaviors across varying seating rows and column positions for the **visually impaired teacher**.
+1. **To evaluate the accuracy and precision** of the SENSEY blind assistive wearable device in monitoring student postures and classroom behaviors across varying seating rows and column positions for the **visually impaired teacher**.
 2. **To measure the reliability** of the SENSEY blind assistive wearable device in detecting classroom obstacles and distinguishing walkable paths across its physical lanes (Left, Center, Right).
 3. **To determine if there is** a significant improvement in the **visually impaired teacher's** navigation safety, mobility, and spatial awareness when utilizing the SENSEY system compared to traditional methods.